~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 0745 hours, At 0745 hours SGT Carl R. Sinks, 615th MP Company, notified this office that the Operation SHOTGUN escort from the 90th Replacement Battalion to Bien Hoa Air Base and return had been completed at 0700 hours [7:00 AM] without incident.
 Three gun jeeps and 9 MPs were utilized.

-0930 hours.
-At 9:30 AM, MAJ Kenneth B. Stinson, 076669, USA WDMERT (J) APO 96307, Phone # MACV 3500/3658, arrived at this office to obtain pictures and materials of the jeep that received damage in Tay Ninh on 19 August 67, during the ambush of CPL Robert Earl Clowe and SP/4 Wallace Michael Jackson.
+0930 hours, MAJ Kenneth B. Stinson, 076669, USA WDMERT (J) APO 96307, phone # MACV 3500/3658, arrived at Battalion TOC to obtain pictures and materials of jeep A36 that received damage in Tay Ninh on 19 August during the fatal ambush of CPL Robert Earl Clowe and SP/4 Wallace Michael Jackson.

-According to information from SP/4 James Burandt, C Company who was present at the inspection, the inspection team was there to study the jeep window and it is believed they were interested in developing a ballistics proof window for military jeeps.
+History Project Managers Note: According to information from SP/4 James Burandt, C Company who was present at the inspection, the inspection team was there to study the jeep window and it is believed they were interested in developing a ballistics proof window for military jeeps.
 Information and photographs have been obtained showing the ballistic glass was eventually used on the armored gun jeeps.
-If anyone can provide the name for the acronym "WDMERT," please notify the History Project Manager

 1000 hours, At 10:00 AM, SGT Leroy F. Houchins, 615th MP Company, notified this office that he had picked up POW's, Nguyen Van Tan and Nguyen Van Tham from the 50th Medical Company and delivered them to the III Corps enclosure without incident at 0925 hours [9:25 AM].
 Two gun jeeps and 6 MP's were used.
 POW count changed to 64.